What Causes Tinnitus and How to Reduce It

 Setting realistic goals, tracking progress, and adjusting care

 Start by defining clear, measurable goals that improve daily function, sleep, or stress levels.
-Use What Causes Tinnitus and How to Reduce It a simple diary or an app to record tinnitus intensity, triggers, and sleep quality, this helps you see patterns and measure what works in real time.
+Use a simple diary or an app to record tinnitus intensity, triggers, and sleep quality, this helps you see patterns and measure what works in real time.

 Be ready to adapt your plan as results come in, change sound therapy settings, or adjust relaxation routines when needed, while keeping your clinician informed so treatments remain aligned with your aims and your understanding of What Causes Tinnitus and How to Reduce It.